Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Access is on private land — you must ask permission at Berryhill Farm before climbing; failure to do so could result in permanent access loss for all climbers.
+- Access is on private land — you must ask permission at Berryhill Farm before climbing; failure to do so risks losing access for all climbers.

-- The approach walls and free-standing boulders may dry at different rates from the main crag; lower sections and sheltered faces behind boulders will retain moisture longest.
+- The free-standing boulders and approach walls may dry at different rates to the main crag; sheltered or north-facing facets of boulders will retain moisture longer than the main south-facing wall.

 Warnings